qt/qtwebengine/README.rst

 (2) Initialize the repository

-    This will clone the chromium sources and apply some necessary patches on top.

-    * ./init-repository.py
+    This will clone a submodule called 3rdparty that contains a snapshot of chromium sources.
+    In case that any patches are necessary on top of the regular chromium sources, they will already be included in this snapshot.

+    * git submodule init && git submodule update --recursive

 (3) Generate the ninja build files by running qmake.